VictoriaMetrics/victorialogs-datasource/README.md

 make victorialogs-datasource-plugin-build
 ```

-This command will build frontend part and backend part or the plugin and locate both parts into `dist` folder.
+This command will build frontend part and backend part or the plugin and locate both parts into `victorialogs-datasource` folder.

 ## How to make new release